conradakunga/Blog/_posts/2025-11-20-how-to-deal-with-aggregate-exceptions-in-c-net.md

     - .NET
 ---

-When dealing with [exceptions](https://learn.microsoft.com/en-us/dotnet/api/system.exception?view=net-10.0), which are generally a states that are **unexpected** or **legitimate**, we typically handle them in a [try-catch](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/exception-handling-statements) block as follows:
+When dealing with [exceptions](https://learn.microsoft.com/en-us/dotnet/api/system.exception?view=net-10.0), which are generally a state that are **unexpected** or **legitimate**, we typically handle them in a [try-catch](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/exception-handling-statements) block as follows:

 ```c#
 var denominator = 0;